 Federal Pell Grant

 Federal Pell Grants are awarded to undergraduate students who have exceptional financial need.
-These need-based grants are the largest source of free federal money for college students and are awarded to every undergraduate student who qualifies.
-A Pell Grant can be used for tuition, fees, and living expenses.
+These need-based grants are the main source of free federal money for college students and are awarded to all undergraduate students who qualify.
 The amount a student can receive is determined by a student’s FAFSA and enrollment status.
 Pell-grant eligible students who have a Title IV credit balance refund at the beginning of each semester will receive their refund within seven days in order to obtain necessary books and supplies.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-Other state grants may be available to out-of-state students who attend DigiPen.
-Be sure to research state grant opportunities for your state to maximize your financial aid options.
+State grant assistance from other states may be available to out-of-state students who attend DigiPen.
+Students are encouraged to research state grant opportunities in their state to maximize their financial aid options.